 Lean premixed systems:

-The lean-premixed combustor technology offers a much higher potential but this technology is less mature and not sufficiently developed yet with respect to the operation on fuels with very high hydrogen contents or even pure hydrogen together with a high fuel flexibility.
+The lean-premixed combustor technology offers a much higher potential, however, this technology is less mature and not sufficiently developed yet with respect to the operation on fuels with very high hydrogen contents or even pure hydrogen together with a high fuel flexibility.

+The maximum allowable H2 concentration in lean premixed combustors varies significantly across the gas turbine fleet of different OEMs, as different combustion technologies are employed.
+Fuels with significant hydrogen content are carefully evaluated by each OEM, and the feasibility is assessed case by case considering the peculiarities of each specific project.

+Typical values of H2 limits tolerated by the different gas turbine classes are in the range of maximal 30-50 vol.% H2 for heavy duty engines, < 50-70 vol.% for smaller engines (IGT) and …. for Micro Gas Turbines (MGT).
+The reasons for these different upper H2 limits of the different GT classes are related to different firing temperatures and combustion technologies used.
+Reference values for each gas turbine family of the different OEMs are given in chapter 4 “Retrofit”.

 Several OEMs offer gas turbines which can handle H2 contents in the fuel up to 30 - 60 vol.%.
 However, no fuel flexible gas turbine that can handle pure hydrogen is nowadays commercially available and additional R&D activities are needed to pave the way for such a technology.
-Even more challenging but required for potential fluctuations in future hydrogen fuel supply is the development of combustion systems that not only can handle high hydrogen contents but the full range of 0-100%.
+Even more challenging but required for potential fluctuations in future hydrogen fuel supply is the development of combustion systems that not only can handle high hydrogen contents but the full range of 0-100% when blended with natural gas.

 Examples of H2 limits in the fuel tolerated by heavy duty and industrial gas turbines in commercial operation of different OEMs:

+Ansaldo Energia:

+0-50 vol. % H2 in natural gas for the GT36 H-class engine

+0-30 or 0-45 vol. % H2 in natural gas depending on the respective combustion hardware for the GT26 F-class engine

+up to 25 vol. % H2 in natural gas for the AE94.3A F-class

+General Electric:

+MHI:

+Siemens:

-up to 30 vol.% H2 in natural gas for large gas turbines ranging from 117 MW to 593 MW (Siemens)
+up to 30 vol.% H2 in natural gas for large gas turbines ranging from 117 MW to 593 MW

 up to 60 vol.% H2 in DLE mode for smaller GTs such as SGT-600 (Siemens)

-0-50 vol. % H2 in natural gas for the GT36 H-class engine (Ansaldo Energia)

-0-30 or 0-45 vol. % H2 in natural gas depending on the respective combustion hardware for the GT26 F-class engine (Ansaldo Energia)

-up to 25 H2 vol. % in natural gas for the AE94.3A F-class engine (Ansaldo Energia)

 H2 limits of commercial MGTs?

 Elapsed research programs on H2 combustion: